-Actress, comedienne, voice artist, and author Laraine Newman and author and artist Alexis Hunter will join us this weekend on TV CONFIDENTIAL, airing June 18-20 at the following times and venues:
+Actress, comedienne, voice artist, and author Laraine Newman and author and artist Alexis Hunter will join us this weekend on an encore presentation of TV CONFIDENTIAL, airing May 13-15 at the following times and venues:

 San Francisco, CA

 11pm ET, 8pm PT